eokristjans/vef2/h1/README.md

   * Password, not null, at least 8 characters and not in this list of [500 bad passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/500-worst-passwords.txt), stored as a hash from `bcrypt`.
   * Admin, boolean, default  `false`.
   * Created, date with timezone, assigned by default.
-  * Modified, date with timezone, assigned by default.
+  * Updated, date with timezone, assigned by default.
 * Notebooks
   * Id, integer, assigned by default.
   * UserId, integer, assigned by default.
   * Created, date with timezone, assigned by default.
-  * Modified, date with timezone, assigned by default.
+  * Updated, date with timezone, assigned by default.
-  * SectionGroupIds, array.
-  * SectionIds, array.
-  * ImageIds, array.
-  * Title, not null.
+  * Title, varchar, not null.
   * Unique (UserId, Title).
-* SectionGroups
+* Sections
   * Id, integer, assigned by default.
   * UserId, integer, assigned by default.
-  * NotebookId, integer, assigned by default.
+  * NotebookId, integer(, assigned by default??).
   * Created, date with timezone, assigned by default.
-  * Modified, date with timezone, assigned by default.
+  * Updated, date with timezone, assigned by default.
-  * SectionIds, array.
-  * Title, not null.
+  * Title, varchar, not null.
   * Unique (NotebookId, Title).
-* Sections
-  * Id, integer, assigned by default.
-  * UserId, integer, assigned by default.
-  * SectionGroupId, integer, assigned by default.
-  * NotebookId, integer, assigned by default.
-  * Created, date with timezone, assigned by default.
-  * Modified, date with timezone, assigned by default.
-  * PageIds, array.
-  * Title, not null.
-  * Unique (SectionGroupId, Title).
 * Pages
   * Id, integer, assigned by default.
-  * UserId, integer, assigned by default.
+  * UserId, integer(, assigned by default??).
-  * SectionId, integer, assigned by default.
+  * SectionId, integer(, assigned by default??).
-  * SectionGroupId, integer, assigned by default.
-  * NotebookId, integer, assigned by default.
+  * NotebookId, integer(, assigned by default??).
   * Created, date with timezone, assigned by default.
-  * Modified, date with timezone, assigned by default.
+  * Updated, date with timezone, assigned by default.
-  * Title, not null.
+  * Title, varchar, not null.
-  * Body, not null.
+  * Body, text (or bytea??), not null.
   * Unique (SectionId, Title).
 * Images
   * Id, integer, assigned by default.
   * UserId, integer, assigned by default.
-  * NotebookId, integer, assigned by default.
+  * NotebookId, integer(, assigned by default??).
   * Created, date with timezone, assigned by default.
-  * Title, not null.
+  * Title, varchar, not null.
-  * Url, not null.
+  * Url, varchar, not null.
   * Unique (NotebookId, Title).

-**TODO: Consider whether this two-way pointing is necessary (i.e. Pages point to Sections and Sections contain Array of Pages).
-Bear in mind that if a Section is created, it must first delete all the pages it contains, otherwise it will break a constraint.
-However, because page points to a section, `cascade` might be able to take care of deleting everything that points to the section.**
+*Two-way pointing is unnecessary (i.e. Pages point to Sections and Sections contain Array of Pages), because we can get all Pages in a Section using the section_id.*

 Tables should have unique Ids and use [foreign keys](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK) to point to other tables.